 As I’ve already mentioned, many web hosts offer free custom email domains with their packages.
 This saves both time and money with the ability to combine three features under one roof.
 If you choose to go down the web hosting route, make sure you check out the best web hosting providers so you don’t compromise on quality.

-There’s a few things to consider when you’re looking for the best cheap hosting with a free custom email domain.
+There’s a few things to consider when you’re looking for the best budget hosting with a free custom email domain.
 It’s not all about the cost, so let’s take a look at what you’ll need:

 - Spam filters